 View our video “Strengthening Skill, Unleashing Creativity”

 Exhibitions and public demonstrations and events are an important part of the learning experience.
 Studio Incamminati has at least three shows per year at galleries and other public venues.
 Students also travel to museums and galleries in Philadelphia, New York, and Washington D.C. to enrich their experience.
 The Advanced Fine Art Program also addresses the practical skills necessary for a successful career such as opportunities to market and sell art at shows, auctions and other venues with the accompanying public recognition.
 Students are exposed to top professionals in the field including on-site faculty who are working artists, museum curators, gallery directors, marketers and businessmen.
 Students' work is digitally archived throughout their studies and available for usage in exhibitions, competitions, and grant applications.

-- A one-of-a-kind curriculum developed over many years conceived with the conviction that perception precedes technique and that technique is the foundation to creative expression
+- A one-of-a-kind curriculum developed over many years that is based on the conviction that perception precedes technique and that technique is the foundation to creative expression

 - An emphasis on working from life with live models constantly available

 - A proven approach to developing perception of gesture, form, color and light